Tips for Taps Blog

 To truly compare unfiltered water against a filtered sample to see how well the device is performing, you need two separate testing packages, as "before and after" samples are considered two separate sources.

 Along with the location of where you collect your water sample, how (i.e. the sample collection method) can also impact the kind of information revealed in your results.
 Two common water sample collection methods are: first draw and fully-flushed.

 Simply put, the main difference between these collection methods refers to how long the water you are collecting in the sampling containers has been sitting in the pipes prior to sample collection.

-This approach is ideal if you are concerned about old pipes and fixtures.
-A first draw sample will likely capture a “worst case scenario” (ie. highest concentration) for things like plumbing related metals like lead, copper, and nickel.
+- This approach is ideal if you are concerned about old pipes and fixtures.
+A first draw sample will likely capture a “worst case scenario” (i.e. the highest concentration) for plumbing-related metals like lead, copper, and nickel.